 If a plan has to follow the parity law, it must treat mental health and substance use disorders in the same way as other conditions in three main areas:

-In order to file a mental health parity complaint through the Department of Commerce, you can fill out an online form at https://mn.gov/ commerce/consumers/file-a-complaint/.
-Using this form, you should register a complaint on Life/Health Insurance and then specify the specific issue that you are having.
+You can file a mental health parity complaint through the Department of Commerce here.
+You should register a complaint on Life/Health Insurance and then specify the specific issue that you are having.
 If you are having trouble navigating the Department of Commerce website, you can also call their Consumer Services Center at 651-539-1600.
 If you are an individual or small group HMO policy enrollee, then you should contact the Department of Health at 651-201-5100 or 1-800-657-3916.